Ninjaclasher/abeluna/README.md

 # Abeluna
 A simple GUI to-do/task manager with CalDAV support.
 In theory, Abeluna should support any CalDAV server, but currently only [Nextcloud](https://apps.nextcloud.com/apps/tasks) and [https://radicale.org/3.0.html](Radicale) are tested.

+The goal of this application is to become a desktop version of Nextcloud's Tasks app.
+As such, not all functionality in the [icalendar's VTODO](https://icalendar.org/iCalendar-RFC-5545/3-6-2-to-do-component.html) are supported, only those that are used by Nextcloud.
+On the other hand, there some non-standard fields used by Nextcloud that are supported by Abeluna, such as the ability to hide subtasks.

 ## Screenshots

 ![Main window](https://i.imgur.com/8WP2OPj.png)